Medical Terms Glossary

 Compliant In terms of how "compliant" is used in an AA Life application, it means "acting in accordance with" e.g. another way of saying "Have you been fully compliant with medical advice?" is "Have you been following all the medical advice fully?"

-Concussion A kind of injury caused by trauma to the brain where the head and brain move rapidly back and forth, causing the brain to bounce around or twist in the skull and resulting in chemical changes and sometimes damage.
+Concussion A kind of injury caused by trauma to the brain.
+Often occurs where the head and brain has moved rapidly back and forth, causing the brain to bounce around or twist in the skull resulting in chemical changes and sometimes damage.
 Some of the signs and symptoms include confusion or feeling dazed, clumsiness, nausea, balance problems, ringing in the ears, noise or light sensitivity.

 Congenital A word used to describe something present from birth.